meltingcore/bg/food-court/quick-reference.md

 - **Matching Utensils**
 - **Met Role Card Conditions** (if in play)

-During scoring you can place 1 win condition card if eligible!
+During scoring, you can place (only) 1 win condition card if eligible!

 ## Card Types